Data Science Minor

 Ethics: East & West with Prof. Lee was the course that opened her eyes to the vast world of ethics and what led her to pursue a philosophy major.

 While studying abroad in London, Gabriela had the chance to take a unique version of Technology and Human Values, led by UK lecturers Naomi Goulder & Alex Mankoo.

 Gabriela took part in the inaugural Data, Ethics, and Culture program, one of the first 8 Northeastern students to spend a semester at the New College of the Humanities in London.

-Gabriela declared a philosophy major because she is deeply interested in the ethical implications behind decisions in technology research and development, as well as industry regulation.
 “I feel that Northeastern’s Philosophy Department is on the forefront in technology and data ethics, providing students with opportunities in and out of the classroom to explore this emerging field.
 Technology has become an integral part of our lives, but it has created an entirely new set of ethical complications, especially when it comes to data privacy and the advancement of Artificial Intelligence.”

 More Student Paths